 Financing on Negotiable Warehousing Receipts (e-NWR) will be integrated with e-NAM to simplify the process.

-The Government recognises the need for a better storage system in rural areas to make sure crop loss due to lack of storage facilities is avoided.
-These storage units will now be run by the women-led Self Help Groups (SHGs) to provide farmers with a good holding capacity and reduce their logistics cost.
+The Government recognizes the need for a better storage system in rural areas to make sure crop loss due to the lack of storage facilities is avoided.
+These storage units will now be run by the women-led Self Help Groups (SHGs) to provide farmers with a good holding capacity and reduce their logistics costs.
 Women SHGs will regain their position as ‘Dhaanya Lakshmi’, a new scheme launched by the Government to empower women in rural areas.

-Keeping in mind the pressing need for irrigation solutions in dry areas and water-deficit lands, comprehensive measures for 100-water stressed districts have been proposed based on the geographical challenges pertaining to availability of water in the region.
+Keeping in mind the pressing need for irrigation solutions in dry areas and water-deficit lands, comprehensive measures for 100-water-stressed districts have been proposed based on the geographical challenges pertaining to the availability of water in the region.

-‘Blue Economy’ is an initiative to promote smart, sustainable and inclusive growth and employment opportunities within the Indian Ocean’s aquaculture and marine economy.
+One of the key Budget highlights 2020 for farmers, ‘Blue Economy’ is an initiative to promote smart, sustainable, and inclusive growth and employment opportunities within the Indian Ocean’s aquaculture and marine economy.

-INR 1 lakh crore fisheries’ exports are planned to be achieved by 2024-25.
-The Government also plans to produce 200 lakh tonnes of fish by 2022-23.
-To involve the youth in fisheries extension, 3,477 Sagar Mitras and 500 Fish Farmer Producer Organisations.
-Growing of algae, sea-weed and cage culture are planned to be introduced and promoted as part of this initiative.
-An overall framework for development, management and conservation of marine fishery resources will be accomplished as a result.
+INR 1 lakh crore fisheries exports are planned to be achieved by 2024-25.
+The Government also plans to produce 200 lakh tons of fish by 2022-23.
+To involve the youth in fisheries extension, 3,477 Sagar Mitras and 500 Fish Farmer Producer Organizations.
+Growing algae, seaweed, and cage culture are planned to be introduced and promoted as part of this initiative.
+An overall framework for the development, management, and conservation of marine fishery resources will be accomplished as a result.

-The Budget has introduced One-Product One-District for better marketing and export.
+The Agriculture Budget 2020 has introduced One-Product One-District for better marketing and export.
 Here are some more insights on the horticulture plans from the Budget.